Marriage (play): Plot summary

 Besides Kochkaryov and Podkolyosin, three suitors arrive.
-The first is Yaichnitsa (which can mean either 'fried eggs' or 'omelet').
+The first is Yaichnitsa (whose name means 'fried eggs' or 'omelet').
 Yaichnitsa is overly concerned with the dowry and appears skeptical as to whether Fyokla has told him the truth about it.
-The second suitor, Anuchkin is a man of refinement and wants a bride who speaks French, a language fashionable among the upper classes, even though he doesn't speak the language himself.
-The third, Zhevakin, a retired navy lieutenant, has a detailed story about the time his squadron spent in Sicily, where, amazingly enough, no one speaks Russian.
+The second suitor, Anuchkin, is a man of refinement and wants a bride who speaks French, which is fashionable among the upper classes, even though he doesn't speak the language himself.
+The third, Zhevakin, a retired navy lieutenant, recounts a detailed story about the time his squadron spent in Sicily, where, amazingly enough, no one speaks Russian.
 He is often mesmerized by female beauty.
 At this point, Podkolyosin and Kochkaryov arrive and everyone sits down to chat.
 Yaichnitsa almost immediately demands that Agafya make a decision, which makes her so uncomfortable that she leaves the room.

 All of the suitors wonder what happened.
-Once they are alone Kochkaryov tries to scare off the other suitors by calling Agafya ugly, unable to speak French and her dowry worthless.
+Once they are alone Kochkaryov tries to scare off the other suitors by saying that Agafya is ugly and can't speak French and that her dowry is worthless.
 Kochkaryov later pays Agafya a visit in her room and convinces her to choose Podkolyosin over the others (she herself was indecisive about who she liked best).
 The other suitors all come back and Agafya and Kochkaryov together tell them off until only Podkolyosin remains.
 After a great deal of pushing on the part of Kochkaryov, the two become engaged.
 Actually, Kochkaryov had to propose because Podkolyosin was still indecisive and wanted to wait another month before proposing.

 Kochkaryov insists that the wedding must take place immediately as he has already ordered all of the food and the guests are waiting at the church.
 The bride and groom begin to get dressed and Podkolyosin muses to himself about the splendor of marriage.
 However, he soon changes his mind again and jumps out the window.
 After only a short while, Agafya wonders where he has gone.
 Everyone searches for him, and eventually they discover that he has escaped through the window and called a cab to take him home.
-The play ends with Fyokla scolding Kochkaryov for his sub-par matchmaking skills.
-If the grooms escapes through the door the wedding can still be put back on track, she says, but if he jumps out the window it is all over.
+The play ends with Fyokla scolding Kochkaryov for his subpar matchmaking skills.
+If the groom escapes through the door the wedding can still be put back on track, she says, but if he jumps out the window it is all over.

 Editions and translations

-Marriage has been translated into many other languages.
-Abdulla Qahhor translated the play into Uzbek.
+There are many translations of Marriage into other languages, including one by Abdulla Qahhor into Uzbek.